d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

-In philosophy, this is closely related to Popper’s criterion of [falsifiability](https://en.wikipedia.org/wiki/Falsifiability) of a scientific theory: a theory is good if it fits data and if there are specific tests which can be used to disprove it.
+In philosophy, this is closely related to Popper’s criterion of [falsifiability](https://en.wikipedia.org/wiki/Falsifiability) of a scientific theory: a theory is good if it fits data and if there are specific tests that can be used to disprove it.
 This is important since all statistical estimation is [post hoc](https://en.wikipedia.org/wiki/Post_hoc), i.e., we estimate after we observe the facts,